tuinly/docs/docs/getting-started/account.md

 ---
 sidebar_position: 10
-sidebar_label: Your Tuinly account
+sidebar_label: Your Tuinly Account
 # todo: split into create account, setup account
 ---
-import useDocusaurusContext from '@docusaurus/useDocusaurusContext';

-# Your {useDocusaurusContext().siteConfig.customFields.name} account
+# Your Tuinly Account

 > At this time, we are working exclusively with a select group of users as we fine-tune and enhance our platform.
 As part of this early access phase, account creation is not yet open to the public.
 >